You should get the treatment you need

 What does KAT do?

-KAT accelerates the therapy process.
-Under its effects, it allows patients to work through issues more quickly and appears to increase the efficacy of talk therapy.
-Multiple KAT sessions over time show continued improvements in outcomes and duration of efficacy in many mental health disorders
+It is theorized that KAT accelerates the therapy process.
+Under ketamine’s effects, the patient is typically able to work through issues more quickly and, overall, ketamine appears to increase the efficacy of talk therapy.
+Multiple ketamine sessions over time show continued improvements in outcomes and duration of efficacy in many mental health disorders.

 How does it work?